 The Philip Evans Scholars Program seeks to provide an extraordinary higher education experience for scholars.
-In addition to meeting a student's demonstrated financial aid needs for tuition, room, and board, the Program provides a one-time computer grant of up to $1,500 and access to Opportunity Grants of up to $4,000 for each summer between academic years to allow scholars to plan creative and life-enhancing experiences that will expand their horizons and help them achieve their goals.
+In addition to meeting a student's demonstrated financial aid needs for tuition, room, and board, the Program provides a one-time computer grant of up to $1,500 and access to Opportunity Grants of up to $13,500 over four summers for a total of $15,000 between academic years to allow scholars to plan creative and life-enhancing experiences that will expand their horizons and help them achieve their goals.

 Students also receive mentoring by Program advisers in close collaboration with the individualized support that all students at Swarthmore College receive from the faculty, staff, and Dean's Office.
 A network of Philip Evans alumni is also eager to mentor current scholars and offer advice about internships, graduate school and careers.